 Simple Ways to Assess the Writing Skills of Students with Learning Disabilities

-On-going assessment of writing is integral to the effective teaching of writing to students with learning disabilities.
-Curriculum-based assessments can be used to assess the writing process and product and should take into account purpose as well.
-The writing process can be assessed through observational and self-observational checklists.
-The writing product can be evaluated on five product factors: fluency, content, conventions, syntax, and vocabulary.
+Student writing can be evaluated on five product factors: fluency, content, conventions, syntax, and vocabulary.
 Writing samples also should be assessed across a variety of purposes for writing to give a complete picture of a student's writing performance across different text structures and genres.
-These simple classroom measures can fulfill various functions of assessment including: identifying strengths and weaknesses, planning instruction, evaluating instructional activities, giving feedback, monitoring performance, and reporting progress.
+These simple classroom help in identifying strengths and weaknesses, planning instruction, evaluating instructional activities, giving feedback, monitoring performance, and reporting progress.

 Simple ways to assess the writing skills of students with learning disabilities